 Both currencies are considered to be "major" global currencies and are among the top-eight most frequently traded in the world.
-According to the International Bank of Settlements, the euro ranks second globally and accounts for 31.3% of daily foreign exchange turnover.
-In comparison, the AUD is involved in only 6.9% of currency turnover, earning a rank of fifth.
+According to the Bank of International Settlements (BIS) Triennial Survey 2019, the euro (EUR) is the second-most traded currency in the world, accounting for 32% and US$2.129 trillion of the average daily forex turnover.
+By comparison, the AUD ranks fifth in this category, present in only 7% of transactions worth approximately US$447 billion.

 Classified as a "cross currency pairing," also known as simply a "cross pair," EUR/AUD exists in isolation from the United States dollar (USD).
 In general, cross pairs enable currency traders to move from one international currency for another without first having to convert the base currency to US dollars.
 The streamlining of the exchange process reduces risk through eliminating potential pricing volatility related to the current valuation of the USD.
 In the case of EURAUD, euros are directly exchanged for Australian dollars without having to first convert euros to USDs.

 It's important to recognise that although both the EUR and AUD are major currencies, the pairing of EURAUD is considered a "minor" cross.
-As of April 2016, it ranked as the sixth-most frequently traded cross pair, with an average daily volume of US$16 billion.
-Aggregate volume of the pairing comprises .3% of the total daily volume traded on the forex, earning the ranking of 28th most commonly traded forex pair.
-The lighter trading volumes expose EURAUD to periodic swings in pricing and rapid exchange-rate fluctuation.
+As of April 2019, the pairing ranked as the sixth-most frequently traded currency cross on the forex.
+Further, the EUR/AUD accounted for US$18 billion in average daily forex turnover, a relatively small 0.3% of the aggregate handle.

 The economies of the European Union (EU) and Australia are different in terms of size and scope.
 Although being comprised of 27 different nations and collectively ranking as the second largest economy in the world, the EU conducts limited trade with Australia.
-The United Kingdom and Germany are Australia's most significant trading partners residing in the EU, and they collectively represent 5.6% of foreign trade.
-Key components of the trade relationship are vehicles and machinery from the U.K. and Germany, and commodities such as energy products, metals and foodstuffs from Australia.
+The United Kingdom is Australia's most significant trading partner residing in the EU, earning a rank of 8th in terms of two-way trade.

 The AUD is often thought of as a commodity-based currency, specifically in reference to its economic dependence upon gold production and exportation.
-Australia is the world's second-largest producer and transporter of gold, with exports being valued at upwards of US$14 billion annually.
+Australia is the world's second-largest producer and transporter of gold, with exports totalling 314.9 tonnes annually.

 When taking into account the amount of domestic economic output related to gold production in Australia, it's not surprising that the AUD shows a positive correlation to the pricing of gold.
 Typically, as the value of gold increases on global markets, the AUD increases in value.